The terrible employment conditions of the stone workers in China.

 Chongwu stone carving factory, a worker wearing masks in front of a giant reclining Buddha statue.

-In Chongwu, piles of stone everywhere.
-Here arrive stones of all kinds: marble, granite, sandstone and jade.
+In Chongwu, piles of stone are everywhere.
+Here arrive stones of all kinds: marble, granite, sandstone, and jade.

 In Hui’an, stone carving is the most important business.
 May 20, 2006, the State Council approved the inclusion of Hui’an in the first batch of national intangible cultural heritage.

 March 30, 2016 – Workers resting outside a factory.

 March 31, 2016 – A woman praying for peace in a temple in Hui’an.